This is a living and breathing article that we update from time to time to ensure we keep a list based on what has been tested.

 The Bullet Proof Vest shown in many of these videos is the BulletSafe Vest.

-Things that are NOT likely to fully stop a bullet:
+Things that Do Or Do Not fully stop a bullet:

 You trust that thing to protect your head at 60+ MPH against the pavement… but it won't stop a bullet.
 More here: Will a helmet stop a bullet?